airalab/homeassistant-robonomics-integration/README.md

 1.2) Manually

-Clone the [repository](https://github.com/airalab/homeassistant-robonomics-integration) and copy `custop_components` folder to your Home Assistant config
+Clone the [repository](https://github.com/airalab/homeassistant-robonomics-integration) and copy `custom_components` folder to your Home Assistant config

 **2. Restart HA to load the integration into HA.**